ltspicer/GALAXIS.electronic/README.md

 This happens when your opponent unexpectedly abandoned the game.
 Then you have to restart the game and hide the spaceships again.

-The starter.sh is the starter for Linux users.
-Adjust path!

 Other suggestions and bug reports are welcome.